PrintPractical/msg-io/README.md

 msg-io is a Rust crate that provides a standard framework for working with I/O streams and structured data/protocols.

+### WARNING: API changes will continue to break until 0.1.0.

 ## Background

 I find myself working on a lot of Rust projects in which I am communicating with other entities that encode their data differently over the wire.
 An example is some external entities send their data over Unix Domain Sockets encoded like this: